Logo Futurismo

 @ppnog | Explore Praia do Fogo

 At Praia do Fogo, bring your swimsuit, hat, flip-flops or water shoes, towel, sunscreen, sunglasses, and maybe a beach umbrella to protect yourself from the sun.
-Moreover, a good book, some snacks, and water are good to have with you.
+Moreover, having a good book, some snacks, and water is a good idea to have with you.
 For some underwater adventures, bring your snorkeling equipment, and why not a waterproof camera?

 Where to Eat